JackyJerkyYt/CatPostingProject/README.md

 - I learned to code in full stack (MERN)
 - I learned how to connect front-end and back-end togther
 - I learned to deployed the web app online
+- I learned how to use GFS
   - When I tried to deploy this app to heroku, a lot of bugs happen, and it takes me days to figure out and take care of them, here are the following bugs and how I take care of them:
-    1. Cannot push the app to heroku
+    1. Cannot push the app to heroku:
-      2.
       - Delete you node modules and install them again, most likely the modemodules are corrupted
       - Delete your .git and re install them
       - SPECIFY THE ENGINES!! specifiy the version of the node in you package.json
-    2. The deloyed app could not connect to the backend
+    2. The deloyed app could not connect to the backend:
       - this is unfortunately one of the things that I still cannot fix, the app works perfectly in localhost but when deployed to heroku it only either connects to backend or frontend.
 I ended up creating another heroku that links to the backend and have my frontend heroku fetch database from the backend heroku.
 This is not a good solution, but this is what I have so far.
-- I learned how to use GFS